-and I'm a senior at MIT working on code & policy.
+and I'm a recent MIT grad working on code & policy.

 more about: